Patryk27/lxd-snapper/README.md

 which _instances_ (or _projects_, or _statuses_) it matches, and defines retention strategies for snapshots of those matching containers / virtual machines.

-Being practical, let's start with a minimalist's configuration:
+Being practical, let's start with the minimalist's configuration:

 ```yaml
 policies: